mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

   process from the same starting point yield anything better?
 * Perhaps the error is this: it presupposes that one could not take full responsibility for something unless it was entirely of one's making.
+* In what ways are we products of acts of self-creation then?
+* However much one considers and evaluates and reflects, there is always logical room for more.
+Since we are thus inevitably confronted with the need for a limited and incomplete survey of considerations, it becomes important to us that the “right” considerations occur to us *early* in the deliberation process.
+But we cannot directly control this ordering; we cannot play parade marshal for the queue of considerations-to-be-reviewed, putting each in its proper place in line.
+For such control takes time and effort, and we are rushed.
+We must relinquish control over the very process that generates the incomplete set of considerations on which we act, and hence we are always somewhat at the mercy of that process.
+  However, knowing that we are and always will be at the mercy of that process, we can take steps to improve—if not guarantee—its reliability.
+* But even this process of reflective self-criticism and meta-level control reasoning must have its limits.
+If a complacent or sphexish rejection of all opportunities for reflection would be ill-advised, it would clearly also be irrational to embark on a limitless round of self-evaluation.
+* Why are we inclined to think, then, that further level of reflection, further bouts of self-evaluation, *tend* to lead to improvements in the “character” of the agent?
+* One can see that up to some ill-defined point, the acquisition of self-knowledge must be a good thing.
+A necessary feature of this task of self-evaluation is that it has no objective upper bound but at the same time gets more difficult the higher up the evaluation proceeds.
+* Finite agents must use heuristic methods when faced with large problems and limited time (and other resources).
+The larger the search space of a problem, the larger and messier the haystack in which the needle must be found, the more risky any heuristic method (with its inevitably blind leaps) must be.
+* Self-formation represents the gradual development of self to be importantly unlike other process of material transformation that might seem to be appropriate metaphors to those hylephobes (hylephobia is Dennet's term for the fear of materialism) with lazy imaginations: crystal formation, erosion, ripening, the formation of scar tissue.
+  Self-formation, unlike these, is informationally sensitive, amenable to indefinitely many levels of meta-level criticism, and “creative” in the way that art is: the forms that emerge contribute to the constitution of the canons by which they are judged.
+* This proposition is still vulnerable to a version of Edwards' skeptical
+  challenge: if I happen to have defined myself so as to be able to listen to the voice of reason (on occasion) that is just my good luck, and if another person is unlucky enough to start life with a character tainted by ancestral shortcomings, his misdeeds are similarly only a product of his bad luck.
+Neither of us was responsible for being who we were the day we were born, and neither of us is, or could be, responsible for anything we subsequently do, so long as our characters today are deterministic outgrowths, however constructive or creative, of our characters yesterday and the day before.
+* Is it “just luck” that some of us were born with enough artistic talent, in effect, to have developed “good” characters while some of us have turned out less well?
+* Further Dennett talks at length about luck, but in my opinion this does not advance the discussion at all.
+He calls fortunate events in the causation links “luck” and unfortunate “bad luck”.
+Further he says that what is considered lucky varies per individual and their “skill level”, etc. A pretty useless section.